The Burgundy canal is located in central-eastern France in the region of “Bourgogne-Franche-Comté”, the French call the canal “Le Canal de Bourgogne“.

-The canal spans across the two eastern counties (departements) of the Yonne and the Cote d’Or for more than 200 kilometres, winding it’s way through small towns, villages and valleys.
+The canal spans across the two eastern counties ("departments") of the Yonne and the Cote d’Or for more than 200 kilometres, winding its way through small towns, villages and valleys.
 The most important city along the canal is Dijon which is also the capital of the region Bourgogne-Franche-Comté.

-Travel to to the canal via road is fairly easy, with nearby autoroutes from Mulhouse, Lyon, Paris, Reims.
-TGV access to Dijon and Montbard, from Paris, Lausanne, Geneva.
+Travelling to the canal via road is fairly easy, with nearby autoroutes from Mulhouse, Lyon, Paris, Reims.
+Using the trains you have high-speed TGV access to Dijon and Montbard, from Paris, Lausanne, Geneva.

 Other canals in Burgundy